Generic name: Lithium carbonate

 - If you take too many Lithium carbonate tablets, call your healthcare provider or poison control center, or go to the nearest hospital emergency room right away.
 In case of poisoning, call your poison control center at 1-800-222-1222.

 What should I avoid while taking Lithium carbonate tablets?

 - Do not drive, operate heavy machinery, or do other dangerous activities when you start taking Lithium carbonate tablets, when your dose is changed, or until you know how Lithium carbonate tablets affect you.
 Lithium carbonate tablets can make you sleepy.
 Talk to your healthcare provider about these activities.

 - Avoid becoming overheated or dehydrated during exercise and in hot weather.
 Follow your healthcare provider instructions about the type and amount of liquids you should drink.
 In some cases, drinking too much liquid can be as unsafe as not drinking enough.

 - kidney problems.
-People who take Lithium or Lithium Carbonate may have to urinate often (polyuria) and have other kidney problems that may affect how their kidneys work.
-These problems can happen within a few weeks of starting to take Lithium Carbonate Tablets or after taking Lithium Carbonate Tablets for a long time.
+People who take Lithium carbonate tablets may have to urinate often (polyuria) and have other kidney problems that may affect how their kidneys work.
+These problems can happen within a few weeks of starting to take Lithium carbonate tablets or after taking Lithium carbonate tablets for a long time.

 - neurological problems.
-People who take Lithium Carbonate Tablets with certain other medicines called neuroleptics may have symptoms such as weakness, tiredness, fever, tremors, and confusion.
+People who take Lithium carbonate tablets with certain other medicines called antipsychotics may have symptoms such as weakness, tiredness, fever, tremors, and confusion.
 Talk to your healthcare provider if this happens.
 Ask if you are not sure about the medicines you take.

 - agitation o seeing things that are not there o confusion